Pragrammist/gleam-awesome-functions/README.md

 # Gleam basic examples.
 Gleam awesome functions

 ## Hello.
 It's basic gleam code examples that you can use or look to understand how you can think through gleam language
+You can add new function through issues or pull request.
+Or if you newby gleam you can ask to add some examples of your case

 ### String interpolation